vanshjulka18/Traffic-Flow-Control-System/README.md

    - Utilization of YOLO's ability to detect multiple objects simultaneously with bounding box coordinates.

 2. Object Tracking
-   - Implementation of object tracking algorithms, such as optical flow or Kalman filtering, to follow the detected cars across consecutive frames.
+   - Implementation of object tracking algorithms to follow the detected cars across consecutive frames.
    - Enhancing the stability and robustness of tracking algorithms to handle occlusions and varying traffic conditions.

 3. Real-time Visualization: